ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 * `NewQbCodeList.from_data`

-These methods accept data straight from a pandas DataFrame's column and are designed to speed up the user by automatically generating resources, or references to resources.
+These methods accept data straight from a pandas DataFrame's column and are designed to speed up the user by automatically generating resources, or references to resources from the DataFrame's data.
 Use them where the user has not provided detailed configuration to help support the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) approach to CSV-W generation; this is an attempt to lower the cognative load on new users.

 ## Validations